 But, don’t try to salvage a losing battle either.
 If you fight the chargeback after it has expired, you will waste resources because your case won’t even be considered.

 If you work with a third-party vendor for chargeback representments, make sure they are responding promptly and aren’t fighting expired cases.

 Automation is quicker and more efficient than manual processes.
-If you use fully-automated technology, your representments will be instantaneous and you’ll never have to worry about a case expiring.
+If you use automated technology, your representments will be instantaneous and you’ll never have to worry about a case expiring.